 Create an inspection task to check belt condition in a fan.

-In essence, even though PdM generates highly accurate asset data, that information will be limited in ease of application if it is not combined with a CMMS or other specialized software.
+In essence, even though PdM generates highly accurate asset data, that information will be limited in ease of application if it is not combined with a CMMS.
 On the other hand, CMMS on its own cannot measure or predict machine health.
-By incorporating both technologies, users get a tool that is indispensable for a modern maintenance management strategy.

 CMMS serves as a central organizational tool